-You certainly can, even though it is not the most tasty of fish.
+You certainly can, even though it is not the tastiest of fish.
 In many countries, carp is a commonly eaten dish.

-Nowadays, it is mostly economically less fortunate countries that still consume a lot of carp.
+Nowadays, it is mostly people in economically less fortunate countries that still consume a lot of carp.
 But it must never be forgotten as the important food source it once was!

 Nonetheless, I’ll always associate it with the excitement of seeing live fish in the middle of the big city!

 Essential Tackle Tips

 If you’re looking for solid and reliable carp fishing equipment, these tips might be useful for you.